Rotterdam Revisited : Van Kranendonk Gallery, The Hague, The Netherlands.

 CREATIVE MACHINES with THE EVENT BIRMINGHAM CURATED BY MINNIE WEISZ AND CHARLIE LEVINE OF TROVE, BIRMINGHAM

 PUBLIC ART COMMISSION - A MESSAGE TO KINGS CROSS

 CULTURAL HERITAGE COMMISSION WITH KING'S CROSS CENTRAL LTD / REGENERATION SITE, KING'S CROSS 2006 - 2013

 THE LONDON ARCHITECTURE BIENNALE 2006

-Minnie Weisz Studio commissioned artist Caroline Collinge to make an origami paper installation on the upper floor of her studio
+Minnie Weisz commissioned artist Caroline Collinge to create an origami paper installation on the upper floor of her studio

 Caroline Collinge is a PhD student at the London College of Fashion.
 She studied Theatre Design BA at Wimbledon School of Art and an MA in Scenography at LABAN 2004.
-In 2010 she was shortlisted for the RIBA ' Forgotten Spaces' Competition exhibiting at the National Theatre, and was also shortlisted for the Museummaker Contemporary Craft commission,
+In 2010 she was shortlisted for the RIBA ' Forgotten Spaces' Competition exhibiting at the National Theatre, and was also shortlisted for the Museummaker Contemporary Craft commission, the same year.

 THE TABLE THAT CAN TELL STORIES AND OTHER CONTRAPTIONS